Pawka/qnap-nas/README.md

 ##Tools
 In tools directory are stored scripts for client computers to work with NAS.
-* mount_nfs.sh - Mount all public shares of NAS server.
+* mount.sh - Mount all public shares of NAS server via NFS.